 For others, after going through therapy, you might experience agoraphobia again in the future, when faced with extreme stress.
 In this case, it may be worthwhile to seek treatment again, for a short period of time, to help you re-learn the techniques you used to avoid having a panic attack.

-If you’re still not sure which online therapy platform to choose to treat your agoraphobia, social anxiety disorder, and panic attacks, feel free to leave us a comment below and we’ll help you decide between different online counseling and telehealth services.
+If you’re still not sure which online therapy platform to choose to treat your agoraphobia, social anxiety disorder, and panic attacks, feel free to contact us and we’ll help you decide between different online counseling and telehealth services.